jlinoff/pam/README.md

 When records are stored in a file they can be encrypted using a password.
 The password is then used by an
 [_NIST certified_](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program),
-symmetric encryption algorithm: `AES-256-CBC` to obfuscate the records.
+symmetric encryption algorithm: `AES-256-CBC` to encode the records.

-Using a strong, certified encryption algorithm is a strong security guarantee which means, that if an encrypted _PAM_ file is stolen, the record data is considered safe from hackers trying to read the contents.
+Using a certified encryption algorithm provides a strong security guarantee which means, that if an encrypted _PAM_ file is stolen, the record data is considered safe from hackers trying to read the contents _if a strong password was used_.

+A password like _"secret"_ or _"password123"_
+is _not_ strong and will not protect your data because it easy to guess.

-Always use a strong password to make it hard to guess.
+_Always_ use a strong password to make it hard to guess.
 Typically a strong password would have more than 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
 Also never ever use the same password for two different sites.